fsu-fall2022-capstone/Project-Group-4/Docs/RDDoc.md

 55) Low - The system should let the user change difficulty.
 56) Medium - The system should allow the user to speed up game time.
 57) Medium - The system should contain various enemy types with different abilities and niches that make them unique.
+58) High - Clicking on a tower will open a menu to upgrade or sell towers.
+59) High - Clicking "Sell Tower" removes the tower from the game and adds funds to the player's current money.
+60) High - Clicking "Upgrade Tower" upgrades the tower and pulls the necessary funds from the player's current money.
+61) Medium - Trying to upgrade a tower with insufficient funds will not allow an upgrade.
+62) Medium - Trying to upgrade a tower that's already upgraded will not allow an upgrade.
+63) Low - Status effects should have a visual indicator on the enemy.
+64) Medium - Upgrading elemental towers also upgrades their elemental effect.

 </details>